paddyelm/electricity-electronics/notes/diodes.md

 Telling which lead is negative can be difficult.
 The plastic flattened on one side would indicate negative.
 A shorter lead than the other also would indicate negative.

+## LED

+Is a diode
+Negative is marked with a flatted side next to the lead.